 Are you struggling to find reliable antibodies against G-protein-coupled receptors (GPCRs) for your scientific or clinical projects?
 At ProteoGenix, we understand the challenges of developing high-quality GPCR antibodies.
 That’s why we use advanced techniques and rigorous quality control testing to ensure the reproducibility and specificity of every GPCR antibody we customize.
-From antigen design and production to antibody generation and purification, our team of experts works closely with you through predefined project milestones to ensure that your antibody is built on time and on budget.
+During the whole custom antibody development process, from antigen design and production to antibody generation and purification, our team of experts works closely with you through predefined project milestones to ensure that your antibody is built on time and on budget.
 Contact us today to see how our custom monoclonal antibodies can help you achieve your research goals.

 Diverse custom antibody generation strategies

 Flexible strategies to meet diverse needs and budgets, including phage display, hybridoma technology, and single B-cell screening methods.

 We guarantee at least 3 unique binders to your antigen.

 You get full ownership of the antibody sequences generated!

 Take advantage of unique libraries

 Access our proprietary cancer and auto-immune human phage display libraries.
 You will find them anywhere else!

 Pre-built phage display libraries.

 Save time and money by selecting one of our existing libraries from human (including our cancer and/or auto-immune libraries), rabbits, camelids, dogs.